4.4. Basic structure

 The primary purpose of watchdog messages is to ensure that the communication remains established and to detect any communication disruptions between site and supervision system.
 For any subsystem alarms are used instead.

-The secondary purpose of watchdog messages is to provide a timestamp that can be used for simple time synchronization.
+The secondary purpose of watchdog messages is to provide a timestamp that can be used to check time synchronization.
+However watchdog messages should not be used to adjust the clock.
+Instead more robust synchronization methods, e.g. NTP or GPS, should be used to synchronize clocks.

 The interval duration for sending watchdog messages should be configurable at both the site and the supervision system.
 The default setting should be (1) once a minute.